thomastrg/Netflix-recommender-system/README.md

 For example, if user A watches M1, M2, and M3, and user B watches M1, M3, M4, we recommend M1 and M3 to a similar user C. You can see how this looks in the figure below for clearer reference.

 ## The dataset
-The dataset is the datset of the Netflix Prize competition 2019.
+The dataset is the dataset of the Netflix Prize competition 2019.